miguellan/python-lorawan-RN2XX3/README.md

 This breakout is directly powered and connected by a Raspberry Pi Zero with Wifi and Ble (not a ZeroW, but technically the same).
 The wiring for this is shown on the Tindie site above, where you can buy the breakouts, or below for convenience.

+The setup, used is the top one pictured below:
 ![Wiring Diagram](http://drazzy.com/e/products/img/RN2483diagram2.jpg)